Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Neshama meaning?
-This is what God breathed into the first human.
-It conferred on Adam and all human beings all the singularities that define humankind.
+God breathed this into the first human.
+Neshama conferred on Adam and all human beings all the singularities that define humankind.

 Neshama meaning?
 A question that religion has overlooked.
-And science, particularly psychology, grapples with.
+And with which science, particularly and psychology grapple.
 Finally, we’re getting a sensible answer that breaches the chasm which separates these two disciplines.
 It is the human mind with which solely humankind is endowed.

 We are now going to see a few verses about animals and humans and how God transformed one into the other!
 I realize this sounds preposterous, but if God can create, He can also transform His beings.
 We need to understand what makes humans human and animals animal.
-What is the mechanism, so to speak?
+What is the mechanism?

 24 This is the interpretation, O king [Nebuchadnezzar], and this is the decree of the most High, which is come upon my lord the king:

-25 That they shall drive thee from men, and thy dwelling shall be with the beasts of the field, and they shall make thee to eat grass as oxen, and they shall wet thee with the dew of heaven, and seven times shall pass over thee, till thou know that the most High ruleth in the kingdom of men, and giveth it to whomsoever he will.
+25 That they shall drive thee from men, and thy dwelling shall be with the beasts of the field, and they shall make thee to eat grass as oxen, and they shall wet thee with the dew of heaven, and seven times shall pass over thee, till thou know that the most High rules in the kingdom of men, and gives it to whomsoever he will.

 33 The same hour was the thing fulfilled upon Nebuchadnezzar: and he was driven from men, and did eat grass as oxen, and his body was wet with the dew of heaven, till his hairs were grown like eagles’ feathers, and his nails like birds’ claws.

-34 And at the end of the days I Nebuchadnezzar lifted up mine eyes unto heaven, and mine understanding (4486) returned unto me, and I blessed the most High, and I praised and honoured him that liveth for ever, whose dominion is an everlasting dominion, and his kingdom is from generation to generation:
+34 And at the end of the days I Nebuchadnezzar lifted up mine eyes unto heaven, and mine understanding (H4486) returned unto me, and I blessed the most High, and I praised and honoured him that lives for ever, whose dominion is an everlasting dominion, and his kingdom is from generation to generation:

 35 And all the inhabitants of the earth are reputed as nothing: and he [God] does according to his will in the army of heaven, and among the inhabitants of the earth: and none can stay his hand, or say unto him, What do you?

-36 At the same time my reason (4486) returned unto me; and for the glory of my kingdom, mine honour and brightness returned unto me; and my counsellers and my lords sought unto me; and I was established in my kingdom, and excellent majesty was added unto me.
+36 At the same time my reason (H4486) returned unto me; and for the glory of my kingdom, mine honour and brightness returned unto me; and my counsellors and my lords sought unto me; and I was established in my kingdom, and excellent majesty was added unto me.

-This is an amazing account by any means.
+This account is amazing, by any means.
 It all revolves around Nebuchadnezzar losing and regaining his understanding/reason (verses 34 and 36).
-This is not the same Hebrew word as Job 32.8 which we saw last week.
-But there is a spirit (7307 – ruach) in man: and the inspiration (5397 – neshama) of the Almighty gives them understanding (995).
-In English 4486 (Daniel 4.34) and 995 (Job 32.8) are both translated with the same English word understanding.
-The king forwent his understanding/reason for a period of 7 years.
+It is not the same Hebrew word as Job 32:8, which we saw last week.
+But there is a spirit (H7307—ruach) in man: and the inspiration (H5397 – neshama) of the Almighty gives them understanding (H995).
+In English, H4486 (Daniel 4:34) and H995 (Job 32:8) are both translated with the same English word understanding.
+The king forwent his understanding/reason for seven years.
 He lost his human reasoning capacity.
-We have a term for this, Nebuchadnezzar lost his mind.
+We have a term for this; Nebuchadnezzar lost his mind.
 This mind is akin to neshama.
 That is the neshama meaning.
-God removed or suppressed the neshama and the king became like a beast.
+God removed or suppressed the neshama, and the king became like a beast.

 Neshama meaning?
 It is a definite element that clearly differentiates animals from humans.
 It is the human mind.

 This event with Nebuchadnezzar went so far that he could not even take care of his physical needs.
 His hair and his nails grew tremendously.
-Some animals naturally have long hair but you never see animals which have to trim their hair and nails regularly.
+Some animals naturally have long hair, but you never see animals that have to trim their hair and nails regularly.
 Only humans have to groom themselves this way.
 Without neshama, a human being can NOT take care of their human needs.
-I don’t want to get into it here but this is what happens when humans lose their minds … for whatever reason.
+I don’t want to get into it here, but this is what happens when humans lose their minds for whatever reason.
 It is a sad state of affairs.

 But, the point here is that God TOOK Nebuchadnezzar’s neshama, held on to it for seven years and then GAVE IT BACK to him.
-Not only did He give it back during his lifetime but God enhanced his neshama and kingdom with additional blessings as the end of verse 36 points out.
+Not only did He give it back during his lifetime, but God enhanced his neshama and kingdom with additional blessings as the end of verse 36 points out.
 All other human beings will have their neshama given back to them at the resurrection.
-(Job 34.14 God collects the neshama and the ruach on death.
+(Job 34:14 God collects the neshama and the ruach on death.
 For humans this duo always stays together).
-In the meantime, God is storing it… just as He did with Nebuchadnezzar.
+In the meantime, God is storing it, just as He did with Nebuchadnezzar.
 Neshama meaning?
-Nebuchadnezzar still had his brain, but his mental mind was taken from him to be restored later.
+Nebuchadnezzar still had his brain, but his mental mind was taken from him and will be restored later.

 21 And Balaam rose up in the morning, and saddled his ass, and went with the princes of Moab.